Anniepoo/identity/README.md

 If not implemented the default sends the link to `debug/3`.
 This can be useful for debugging.

+Currently not done, but working on password reset email.
+A similar hook will be provided.

+## Registration Validation

+validation is controlled by a nested dict.
+This dict is a setting, `identity:constraints`.
+See `login_validate.pl` for the default.
+Other than using messy regexes, it's fairly obvious.

+I intend to add ajax form verification at some point.

 ## REST endpoints

+These are not yet addressed.

 ## TODO - many things are yet to do

  * add to README
       * list of everything you can configure - pages, strings, behavior
   * BUG - click the secret link on the homepage.
 Login page comes up.
 After logging in, you don't go to the secret, you go home.
+ * password forgot is stubbed in, fix it
  * add real integration tests
  * add OAuth
  * Add  checks on uname/pw size
  * Add pw reset email
+ * REST endpoints
+ * pengine endpoints
  * document all
  * make a directive & another expansion that lets app programmer set a prefix as requiring a role